Chuck Templeton

-Chuck Templeton is an American internet entrepreneur and the founder of OpenTable, where he previously served as CEO.
-He is a managing partner at S2G, focusing on investments in food, agriculture, oceans, and energy.
-He also serves on the advisory board of Impact Engine and is involved with several startup boards.
+Chuck Templeton is an American entrepreneur and the founder of OpenTable, where he previously was CEO.
+He is a managing partner at S2G Investments, focusing on investments in food, agriculture, oceans, and energy.
+He is on the advisory board of Impact Engine and is involved with several startup boards.

 Education and early life

 Templeton, originally from Lafayette, California, started his career as a United States Army Ranger.
 He holds a Bachelor of Science in Environmental Economics from California Polytechnic State University and a Master of Business Administration from Northwestern University’s Kellogg School of Management.

 Career

 OpenTable

+Templeton is the founder of OpenTable, an online restaurant-reservation service.
 The idea for OpenTable developed in 1998 when Templeton’s in-laws came to town for a visit.
 Templeton's father-in-law is Lettuce Entertain You founding partner Bob Wattel, and the dining selections for the Wattels' visit were so important that Templeton recalled his wife spending 3 1/2 hours on the phone trying to secure reservations.